Debt consolidation loans Australia

 What is a debt consolidation loan?

-A debt consolidation loan is a type of personal loan that allows you to roll several different debts, like credit card balances, store cards or even other personal loans, into one place, so you only have to deal with a single repayment.
+A debt consolidation loan is a type of personal loan that allows you to roll several debts such as credit card balances, store cards or other personal loans into one place, so you only have to deal with a single repayment.

 Show transcript